sh3ryl/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-prints the type of the file.
 13-creates a symbolic link in the current working directory.
 14-copies all the HTML files from the current working directory to the parent of the working directory.
-100- moves all files beginning with an uppercase letter to the directory specified
+100- moves all files beginning with an uppercase letter to the directory specified.
+101- deletes all files in the current working directory that end with the character ~.